coacharnold1/flac-convert-gui/README.md

 User can also select MP3 as an option instead of FLAC as a file format to convert to.

 This is a pretty specific use case.
 There are hundreds of audio conversion tools out there.
 This one was written specifically to solve the problem of 24 bit files in the Rock-boxed IPOD

+Install
+Host computer must have the following:

+Python 3 with the following libraries. tkinter shutil threading mutagen